 Russian Flagship students are encouraged to attend as many extracurricular events as possible.
 Russian Flagship extracurricular events provide important opportunities for students to get to know other students outside of their “cohort,” meet scholars and other Russian-speaking visitors to campus and learn about their research or work, expand their cultural knowledge, and practice using their Russian in social situations.
 These activities are an important part of the program.
-Students can monitor their attendance at extracurricular events through the Russian Flagship portal on Learn@UW.

 During the semester, residents of Russkii dom resident should also plan to attend regular ILC dinners and to sit at the Russkii dom table.

 Students who are unable to attend in-person events are encouraged to utilize the program’s list of online language learning resources.

 To make satisfactory progress, students must: